 Plug-in electric vehicles (also known as electric cars or EVs) are connected, fun, and practical.
 They can reduce emissions and can even save you money.
-In the UAE, new EV buyers will be able to charge their vehicles for free at Dewa-approved stations until 2019, use free designated green parking in Dubai, get free electric vehicle registration and renewal fees as well as a free Salik tag and a licence plate sticker identifying the vehicle as an electric car.
+In the UAE, EV vehicles enjoy a range of benefits!

 Fueling with electricity offers some advantages not available in conventional internal combustion engine vehicles.
 Because electric motors react quickly, EVs are very responsive and have very good torque.
 EVs are often more digitally connected than conventional vehicles, with many EV charging stations providing the option to control charging from a smartphone app.

 Just like a smartphone, you can plug in your EV when you get home and have it ready for you to use the next morning.
 Since the electric grid is available almost anywhere, there are a variety of options for charging: at home, at work or on the road.